noelmcloughlin/etcd-formula/README.rst

 ``etcd.install``
 ------------
 Installs etcd version by downloading the archive from github and extracting it to the {{ etcd.prefix }} directory.
+Includes `etcd.service` by default (unless `etcd.docker.enabled` is True).

 ``etcd.linuxenv``
 ------------